-Conditions that affect the physical appearance of an infant (eg, cleft lip and palate Cleft Lip and Cleft Palate Cleft lip, cleft lip and palate, and isolated cleft palate, are collectively termed oral clefts (OCs).
-OCs are the most common congenital anomalies of the head and the neck with a total prevalence... read more , hydrocephalus Hydrocephalus Hydrocephalus is accumulation of excessive amounts of CSF, causing cerebral ventricular enlargement and/or increased intracranial pressure.
-Manifestations can include enlarged head, bulging... read more ) can affect the bond between the infant and family members or caretakers.
+Conditions that affect the physical appearance of an infant (eg, cleft lip and palate Cleft Lip and Cleft Palate An oral-facial cleft is a birth defect in which the lip, the roof of the mouth, or both do not close in the midline and remain open, creating a cleft lip and/or cleft palate.
+These defects are... read more , hydrocephalus Hydrocephalus Hydrocephalus is accumulation of excessive amounts of cerebrospinal fluid, causing cerebral ventricular enlargement and/or increased intracranial pressure.
+Manifestations can include enlarged... read more ) can affect the bond between the infant and family members or caretakers.
 Once the diagnosis of abnormality is made, parents may react with shock, denial, anger, sadness or depression, guilt, and anxiety.
 These reactions may occur at any time in the child’s development, and each parent may be at a different stage of acceptance, making communication between them difficult.
 Parents may express their anger at the health care practitioner, or their denial may cause them to seek many opinions about their child’s condition.

 Without coordination of services, care is crisis-oriented.
 Some services will be duplicated, whereas others will be neglected.
 Care coordination requires knowledge of the children’s condition, their family and support systems, and the community in which they function.

 All professionals who care for children with chronic health conditions must ensure that someone is coordinating care.
 Sometimes the coordinator can be the child’s parent.
 However, the systems that must be negotiated are often so complex that even the most capable parents need assistance.
 Other possible coordinators include the primary care physician, the subspecialty program staff, the community health nurse, and staff of the 3rd-party payer.
 Regardless of who coordinates services, families and children must be partners in the process.
 In general, children from low-income families who have chronic conditions fare worse than others, in part because of lack of access to health care and care coordination services.
+Primary care practices may coordinate care services for children with medical complexity, a concept known as the patient-centered medical home (2 General references Chronic health conditions (both chronic illnesses and chronic physical disabilities) are generally defined as those conditions that last > 12 months and are severe enough to create some limitations... read more ).
 Some children with terminal illness benefit from hospice care Hospice Dying patients can have needs that differ from those of other patients.
 So that their needs can be met, dying patients must first be identified.
 Before death, patients tend to follow 1 of 3... read more .